 1950s Men’s Dress Shoes

 Conservative dress for men meant a change for men’s shoes, albeit a small one.
 Chunky sole shoes popular with young men were too bulky for the new slim look.
-Dress shoes slimmed down both in sole thickness but in shape as well.
+Dress shoes slimmed down both in sole thickness and in shapel.
 Toes returned to an almond shape, decorations were minimal, and colors limited to mostly brown and some black.
 The two tone shoes of the 1930s and 1940s were still popular but only for sportswear.
-Men’s business dress required simple low heeled oxfords or slip in shoes.
+Men’s business dress required simple low heeled Oxfords or slip in shoes.

 1950s Men’s Overcoats

-Other coats styles could be worn with suits as well.
-For men traveling by motorcycle or topless sports cars a leather or suede bomber jacket was the best for wind protection.
+Other coat styles could be worn with suits as well.
+For men traveling by motorcycle or topless sports cars, a leather or suede bomber jacket was the best for wind protection.
 Teens were not the only ones to dress like greasers!

 1950s Men’s Hats